Mary Rockwell Hook: Gender discrimination

 In 1905, Rockwell went to Paris to study in the atelier of Marcel Auburtin, an admirer of her sister Kitty, as a prerequisite for being admitted at the École des Beaux-Arts.
 As a female student in a predominantly male school, Rockwell (Hook) faced gender discrimination.
+While preparing for her entrance examinations in the Ecole des Beaux-Arts, she learned that she was only the second woman to ever take the exam.
 In 1906, after her entrance examinations at the École des Beaux-Arts, French male students intended to fling buckets of water at her as she fled through the courtyard.
 She did not pass the exam nor repeated it as other students did and thus did not study at the Ecole des Beaux-Arts.
 Instead, she explored French architecture on bicycle trips with her sister.
 The Kansas City Star later wrote that the era was one "when male architects were openly antagonistic to women joining the profession."

 Discrimination did not end with her training.
 When she applied for her first job in an architecture office in Kansas City, she was rejected because "you can't swear at women and they can't climb all over full sized details."
 However, the next firm gladly employed her, although without a salary because her father did not allow her to be paid.

 The American Institute of Architects (AIA) denied Hook's membership because of her gender.
 Upon her 100th birthday in 1977, however, the professional organization presented her with a plaque for distinguished service.
 (At that point, she was totally blind and unable to see the award.)
 Kansas City residents further celebrated the occasion by touring famous homes that she had designed locally.

 Career and impact

+Early Struggles

+When Hook first began seeking employment with an architectural firm, her father gave her his blessing but also insisted that she receive no salary for her work.
+The first firm she approached, Wight and Wight, told her that they could not hire a woman.
+Thomas Wight is reported as saying, "You can't swear at women and they can't climb all over full-sized details."
+Next, Hook approached the firm Howe, Hoit, and Custer, where she was offered the position of drafter.
+She would continue to work for this firm for the next several years.